Find out more about domestic appliance insurance and how it can close the gap between home contents insurance and your appliance warranty

 Contents insurance – what is covered

-Before you look into appliance insurance however you should make sure you have the correct, and sufficient, contents insurance in place.
+Before you look into appliance insurance, you should make sure you have the correct, and sufficient, contents insurance in place.

 Buildings insurance is completely separate from contents insurance and covers the structure of your home, from the roof to the beams and fittings in cases of flooding, subsidence, theft, vandalism, fire, lightning or water damage.

 Contents insurance meanwhile covers the cost of replacing the possessions within your home.
-It covers your contents against the same sort of things as buildings cover.
+It covers your contents against the same sort of things as buildings cover — you’ll be protected in the case of a break-in or flooding, for example, but it’s unlikely you’ll be covered if one of your appliances breaks down.

 It is up to you to cover the correct costs of your products by assessing their value.
 This can simply be done by going through your home room by room and estimating your items based on current prices.